 - ALISON: Diploma in Project Management (Revised 2017) – With more than 561,862 students having either taken or now taking this course (from Advanced Learning), this MOOC has seen some serious traction to mostly positive reviews.
 The course contains three modules, covering 28 topics and takes 10 to 15 hours to complete.
 While it does not map directly to the PMP or other project management credentials, it does provide a useful introduction to the subject matter.

 - Udemy – Udemy courses are not always or even often free, but they're very close.
-A search on project management at udemy.com produces 854 courses, of which perhaps half are truly relevant to people interested in some facet of PM.
+A search on project management at Udemy.com produces 854 courses, of which perhaps half are truly relevant to people interested in some facet of PM.
 Most cost between $20 and $50 each, although we found many as low as $10 and a few on the high end at $200.
 A search on PMP produces more than 1,600 free and paid courses.
-You'll spend a lot of time fiddling with their search engine to find what you want, but there are plenty of choices here.
+You'll spend a lot of time fiddling with the search engine to find what you want, but there are plenty of choices here.

 - MIT Open Courseware – This site pops up 120 hits on project management, but 49 for PMP.
 The results show a profound focus on engineering and business management topics.
-Nevertheless, there's a lot of interesting stuff here, well worth trolling through for those seeking top-notch offerings.
+Nevertheless, there's a lot of interesting stuff here, well worth trawling through for those seeking top-notch offerings.

 - ProjectManager.com – You'll find more than 100 training videos on all kinds of project management topics.
 You'll need some time and willpower to stitch a curriculum together here, but there's lots of good material available.
 ProjectManager.com also maintains a YouTube channel where you can easily find training videos.

 - YouTube – YouTube is rife with project management training videos.
 Probably the best of these is Dr. Jimmie Flores' massive free PMP Certification Training Program, though somewhat dated with a 2011 release.
-Searches at YouTube for project management or PMP produce hundreds of thousands of hits.
+Searches on YouTube for project management or PMP produce hundreds of thousands of hits.

 - The MOOC List – This website offers consolidated search for offerings available in the next 30 days (most courses are offered with specific starting dates, so this engine points only to relevant courses starting in the near term).
-Here, a search on project management produces more than 12,000 hits, including listings for a variety of MOOC platforms, such as ApnaCourse.
+Here, a search for project management produces more than 12,000 hits, including listings for a variety of MOOC platforms, such as ApnaCourse.

 - The Oxford Home Study Short Course – OHSC offers In Project Management, a 20-hour, free online course that introduces candidates to project management, examines the project life cycle and explores the project management role.
 A certificate is issued at the end of the course.

-Low-cost stuff also offers some gems, too
+Low-cost stuff also offers some gems

 Most Coursera courses go for $49, and multicourse bundles are also available (such as UC Irvine's Introduction to Project Management Principles and Practices).
 The Master of Project Academy offers numerous free online training courses for PM certifications, such as the PMP, CAPM, Six Sigma and Prince 2.
 For $197 per month, you can purchase an all-course bundle deal for materials that include all Master of Project Academy courses.